-WASHINGTON — A bipartisan immigration proposal has surfaced in the Senate, only to be quickly knocked down by President Donald Trump via Twitter.
+WASHINGTON — A bipartisan immigration proposal surfaced Monday in the Senate, only to be quickly knocked down by President Trump via Twitter.
 Firing back, one senator pushing the narrowly focused compromise said Trump's “unconstructive engagement” has hurt efforts to strike a broader deal.

 “Any deal on DACA that does not include STRONG border security and the desperately needed WALL is a total waste of time.
 March 5th is rapidly approaching and the Dems seem not to care about DACA.
 Make a deal!”
 Trump tweeted.

 Dreamers have been protected by the Deferred Action for Childhood Arrivals program, or DACA, created by former President Barack Obama.
 Trump has said he's terminating the program but given Congress until March 5 to renew it, though a federal judge's temporary order preserving DACA has left that deadline's impact murky.

 Trump has proposed offering a route to citizenship for up to 1.8 million young immigrants.
 He would also reduce the types of relatives legal immigrants may sponsor for citizenship — excluding their parents, a sticking point — and eliminate a lottery that provides visas to people from diverse places such as Africa.

 In a conference call with reporters, Coons said tackling a wider bill has “gotten more politically complicated” because of Trump's “unconstructive engagement on immigration.”

 Coons said he was referring to Trump's use of a vulgarity last month to described African nations.